jamesericdavidson/jamesdavidson.xyz/content/software-projects.md

 To win the game, the user must have five correct answers on the scoreboard.

-* The symbol shown must be psuedo-randomly generated
+* The symbol shown must be pseudo-randomly generated

     The `Math.Random()` function is used to assign a number between `1` and `10` to `Num`, which is used to select a symbol from `imgArray`.